GSG-FC02/Books-website/README.md

 Our website displays a group of books and a summary of them.
 We started with lists that enable you to navigate the site and look at its contents.

-## your guide to using our website is as follows :
+## Your guide to using our website is as follows :

 * If you click on the Home menu, you will be presented with the main website page, including all of its sections.
 * If you click on the About Us menu, you will immediately move to the section that talks about us and the goal we are seeking.